 From 2005 until 2014 he was chairman of Absolute Private Equity AG, Zug, Absolute Invest AG, Zug (both listed Swiss investment companies) and Absolute Investment Services Ltd., Zurich.
-Thomas Amstutz is owner of JAAM AG, Zurich and holds several positions as a board member of the following companies: Alpine Select AG, Zug; Baloise Bank SoBa, Solothurn; Vicenda Asset Management AG, Baar Zug.
+Thomas Amstutz is owner of Gryth Group AG, Zurich and holds the position as a board member of Alpine Select AG, Zug, Baloise Bank SoBA, Solothurn and Vicenda Asset Management AG, Zug.
 Mr Amstutz was elected to the board of directors of Castle Private Equity AG at the annual meeting in April 2012.
-He was re-elected at the annual shareholders' meeting in May 2022 for a term ending at the 2023 annual shareholders' meeting.
+He was re-elected at the annual shareholders' meeting in May 2023 for a term ending at the 2024 annual shareholders' meeting.